![]() |

 "All right so far!""

 If somehow you're one of those who were disappointed or disenchanted with our association in the past, but deep within you, you still long for the close encounter of your own kind, the company of your classmates and colleagues and the pleasure of their fellowship and camaraderie, give yourself another chance.
 Burn the bridges behind you and then come to Potomac bridge and then to Washington, D.C. for our alumni reunion in July 10-14 at the Grand Hyatt Hotel.
 You'll be surprised to know that your classmates, colleagues and friends are excited and thrilled to see you.
 We would not even attempt to entice you with the opportunity of sitting next to Abraham Lincoln or Thomas Jefferson, nor tantalize your taste buds and provoke your salivary glands with the delicious food in Chinatown just three blocks from the hotel.
 If anything, the prospect of being together with your own kind and have some fun, should be enough to make you reach your wallet, take out your credit card and call for your hotel room reservation.
 After you make that call, please don't forget to request for your seating preference for the Grand Ball.
+WELCOME !

 Edward Suico, M.D.
 Class 1972